xiaoylu/leetcode_category/DP_two_players/Readme.md

 ---
 If two players' optimization goal are "symmetrical", then only one reduction rule is needed.

-The remaining input range forms a valid DP state in such case.
+The input range forms a valid DP state.
+No need to prepare two dp table.
+One dp table can be used for both players because they are "symmetrical".

 For example, if `dp[i][j]` is the state from `i` to `j` (inclusive-inclusive), a player can only operate on `i` or `j`.
 ```
 dp[i][j] = max(<current gain of i> - dp[i+1][j],  <current gain of j> - dp[i][j-1])
 ```

-No need to prepare two dp table.
-One dp table can be used for both players because they are "symmetrical".

 LC 1690.
 Stone Game VII
 ---